M2HRI: An LLM-Driven Multimodal Multi-Agent Framework for Personalized Human-Robot Interaction: User Study

 \subsection{Experimental Conditions}

-We designed seven independent experimental conditions across three dimensions: personality (five conditions), memory (one condition), and coordination (one condition).
-For each condition, we recorded a stimulus video of a live interaction between a human user and two NAO robots.
+We designed seven experimental blocks across three dimensions: five personality blocks, one paired memory block, and one paired coordination block.
+Each variant was recorded as a stimulus video of a human interacting with two NAO robots.

 \textbf{Personality Conditions.} To assess whether users can perceive and differentiate agent personalities, we designed five personality conditions corresponding to each dimension of the Big Five model (O, C, E, A, N).
 In each condition, one robot was configured at the high extreme of the target trait (trait value $= 5$) and the other at the low extreme (trait value $= 1$), while all remaining trait dimensions were held constant at the neutral midpoint (trait value $= 3$) for both the robot agents.
 For each condition, we selected an interaction topic designed to naturally highlight observable behavioral differences between the two agents along the target dimension.
-Specifically, Openness was evaluated through a discussion of \textit{[unconventional hobbies]}; Conscientiousness through \textit{[choosing between studying for an exam vs. attending a party]}; Extraversion through \textit{[meeting new people]}; Agreeableness through \textit{[providing feedback on a podcast idea]}; and Neuroticism through \textit{[reacting to losing a pet]}.
+Specifically, Openness was evaluated through a discussion of \textit{``unconventional hobbies"}; Conscientiousness through \textit{``choosing between studying for an exam vs. attending a party''}; Extraversion through \textit{``meeting new people"}; Agreeableness through \textit{``providing feedback on a podcast idea"}; and Neuroticism through \textit{``reacting to losing a pet"}.

-\textbf{Memory Condition.} To assess whether memory enables more personalized and contextually aware interactions, we compared a \textit{with-memory} and a \textit{without-memory} variant using a consistent interaction scenario \textit{[recalling and using user’s shared preferences (e.g., favorite color, food, activities)]}.
+\textbf{Memory Condition.} To assess whether memory enables more personalized and contextually aware interactions, we compared a \textit{with-memory} and a \textit{without-memory} variant using a consistent interaction scenario \textit{``recalling and using user’s shared preferences (e.g., favorite color, food, activities)"}.
 In the \textit{with-memory} condition, each agent operated with both working memory and its full long-term memory module active, allowing it to maintain short-term context while storing and retrieving semantic and episodic information.
 In contrast, in the \textit{without-memory} condition, long-term memory was disabled, and agents relied solely on working memory.
 Across both conditions, the interaction topic, agent personality configurations, and user script were kept identical.